grantomation/aro-automated-architecture/README.md

 ### Cleanup Azure resource groups

-To complete a full cleanup of Azure resources I have created a .
+To complete a full cleanup of Azure resources I have created a shell script called `ent_rg_delete.sh` which will run resource group delete commands for you.
+You will need to change the variables at the top of the file to suit your environment.

 An azure keyvault stays in a deleted state for approximately 90 days after deletion.
 This script will also purge the keyvault to ensure that there are no failures on the next ARO deployment.